carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 In order to create and use your own container images, you may need more information than our previous example.
-You may want to use files from outside the container, that are not included within the container image, either by copying the files into the container image, or by making them visible within the container from their existing location on your host system.
+You may want to use files from outside the container, that are not included within the container image, either by copying the files into the container image, or by making them visible within a running container from their existing location on your host system.
 You may also want to learn a little bit about how to install software within a running container or a container image.
 This episode will look at these advanced aspects of running a container or building